carbon-design-system/design-system-website/src/content/components/data-table/usage.md

 ### Sorting

 Improve table usability by making data sortable.
 Clickable headers enable users to sort table data up or down.
-The specific attribute being sorted is accompanied by a caret label.
+The specific attribute being sorted is accompanied by a caret icon.

 ![sorting in a data table](images/data-tables-usage-1.png)

 ### Batch actions

 Batch actions are functions that may be performed on multiple items within a table.
-Use an [Overflow menu](/components/overflow-menu) to present batch actions to the user.
-The overflow menu appears when the user clicks on the icon.
-If there is only one batch action available for the table data, that action should be styled as a [Small button](/components/button) and live _outside_ of the Overflow menu.
+Use an [Overflow Menu](/components/overflow-menu) to present batch actions to the user.
+The Overflow Menu appears when the user clicks on the icon.
+If there is only one batch action available for the table data, that action should be styled as a [Small Button](/components/button) and live outside of the Overflow menu.

-![batch actions in overflow menu](images/data-tables-usage-2.png) _Batch actions in Overflow menu_
+![batch actions in overflow menu](images/data-tables-usage-2.png) _Batch actions in Overflow Menu_

-![batch action as small button](images/data-tables-usage-3.png) _One batch action in as Small button_
+![batch action as small button](images/data-tables-usage-3.png) _One batch action as Small Button_

 ### Inline actions

 Inline actions are functions that may be performed on a specific table item.
-Each row is accompanied by an [Overflow menu](/components/overflow-menu) that contains actions related specifically to that table row.
+Each row is accompanied by an [Overflow Menu](/components/overflow-menu) that contains actions related specifically to that table row.

 ![inline table actions](images/data-tables-usage-4.png)